-We know you and your Owl are thinking about the beginning of the school year.
 At Temple, the health and safety of our students, faculty and staff is our highest priority.
-We have been working for months to prepare our campuses for this unique year.
 More than 150 people at all levels have been involved in this effort and are committed to maximizing safety while ensuring that your student’s quality Temple education and college experience can continue to take place.

-It is the guidance of our faculty and researchers—coupled with the seemingly inexhaustible dedication of our professional staff at all levels—that has led to a comprehensive series of plans, protocols and procedures for a safe return to campus this fall.
+It is the guidance of our faculty and researchers—coupled with the seemingly inexhaustible dedication of our professional staff at all levels—that has led to a comprehensive series of plans, protocols and procedures for the fall semester.
 In recent weeks, our plans have been reviewed and approved by the education and health professionals in the Commonwealth of Pennsylvania and the city of Philadelphia.

-As part of our return, we will continue—and enhance—our campus testing and contact tracing initiative.
+The university continues our campus testing and contact tracing initiative.
 Contact tracing is the process of identifying and contacting people who may have come into contact with persons infected with COVID-19 in order to stop the spread of the virus.

 Student Health Services has been testing for the virus since the testing materials became available, and that work continues today.
-We plan to enhance our operation by moving our testing site to Cecil B. Moore Avenue, on the street level of the Morgan Hall tower.
+The testing site has been moved to Cecil B. Moore Avenue, on the street level of the Morgan Hall tower.
 With its own entrance and a new reservation system, we will be able to provide local testing to Temple students and staff.
 Learn more about this testing site.

 Emphasis on Public Health

-Any successful return to campus scenario depends on a commitment to the four pillars of public health by the entire Temple community.
+A successful fall semester depends on a commitment to the four pillars of public health by the entire Temple community.
 It will take each of us doing our part to keep our campuses safe by adhering to the behaviors outlined below, which are essential until a vaccine is available.